Understanding the new crypto reporting rules coming to New Zealand

 • Confirm that the information provided is accurate

-This will be done through simple in app prompts and should only take a few moments to complete.
-New users will be asked to provide this information during the sign-up process
+This will be done through simple in app prompts and should only take a few minutes to complete.
+For new users, these questions will form part of the on-boarding process before transactions can take place.

 When these changes take effect